 So why does discussing Orientalist art come with a feeling of foreboding?
 In 1978, Edward Said, professor of literature at Colombia University, wrote a book that laid bare the discomforting foundation of the Orientalist movement.
 Simply titled Orientalism, Said’s book is now recognized as one of the foundational texts of postcolonial theory, and it is a brilliant, gnarly read.

-And so we arrive at the contradiction of orientalist art: a movement that explicitly divides us from them.
-Orientalism claims to offer a voyeur's window into the decadence and exploration of the exotic, sexualized world of the Orient.
-But Orientalism was never about the Orient, it was a mirror to held up to the dark exploitative fantasies of the western world.
+This is the contradiction at the heart of orientalist art: Orientalism claims to offer a voyeur’s window into the decadence and exploration of the exotic, sexualized world of the Orient.
+But Orientalism was never about the Orient, it was a mirror held up to the exploitative fantasies of the western world.

 Got questions, comments or corrections about Orientalism?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Orientalism, The western fantasy," in Obelisk Art History, Published October 30, 2019; last modified November 07, 2022, http://www.arthistoryproject.com/timeline/industrial-revolution/orientalism/.

 Drama, movement and a search for the exotic1798 – 1863

 The line between art and sex1851 – 1896

 A merciless teacher trains 2000 young artists1824 – 1904

 Painting in the shadow of a best friend1836 – 1913